3advance/AndroidTechAssignment/README.md

 > This project was setup on Android Studio Arctic Fox v2020.3.1 and uses Gradle Build Tools v7.0.0 and Kotlin v1.5.21

 A client has a requirement to display a list of objects on a mobile application.
 The objects are unique per user and will have a different set of data set.
+Each object is defined on the API as a map of `KEY-VALUE` pairs, where the `KEY` is the field ID and the `VALUE` is that fields value for that object instance.

 The API provides 3 separate endpoints that gives the following information: